DeepMesh: Differentiable Iso-Surface Extraction: Introduction

 The non-differentiability of Marching Cubes has been addressed by learning differentiable approximations of it~\cite{Liao18a,Wickramasinghe20}.
 These techniques, however, remain limited to low-resolution meshes~\cite{Liao18a} or fixed topologies~\cite{Wickramasinghe20}.
 An alternative approach is to reformulate downstream tasks, such as differentiable rendering~\cite{Jiang20a,Liu19j} or surface reconstruction~\cite{Michalkiewicz19}, directly in terms of implicit functions, so that explicit surface representations are no longer needed.
 However, doing so is not easy and may even not be possible for more complex tasks, such as solving CFD optimization problems.

 By contrast, we show that it is possible to use implicit functions, be they signed distance functions or occupancy maps, to produce explicit surface representations while preserving differentiability.
 Our key insight is that 3D surface samples {\it can} be differentiated with respect to the underlying deep implicit field.
 We prove this formally by reasoning about how implicit field perturbations impact 3D surface geometry \textit{locally}.
-Specifically, we derive a closed-form expression for the derivative of a surface sample with respect to the underlying implicit field, which is independent of the method used to compute the iso-surface.
+Specifically, we derive a closed-form expression for the derivative of a surface sample with respect to the underlying implicit field, which is independent of the method used to compute the isosurface.
 This lets us extract the explicit surface using a non-differentiable algorithm, such as Marching Cubes, and then perform the backward pass through the extracted surface samples.
 This yields an end-to-end differentiable surface parameterization that can describe arbitrary topology and is not limited in resolution.
-We will refer to our approach as {\textit{DeepMesh}}.
-We first introduced it in a conference paper~\cite{Remelli20b} that focused on signed distance functions and extend it here to any generic implicit function by harnessing simple {multivariate} calculus tools.
+We will refer to our approach as \dmesh{}.
+We first introduced it in a conference paper~\cite{Remelli20b} that focused on {the $0$-isosurface} of signed distance functions.
+We extend it here to isosurface of generic implicit functions, such as occupancy fields by harnessing simple multivariate calculus tools.

-We showcase the power and versatility of {\textit{DeepMesh}} in the two different applications depicted by Fig.~\ref{fig:teaser}.
-First, we exploit end-to-end differentiability to refine Single view 3D Reconstructions through differentiable surface rasterization~\cite{Kato18}.
-Second, we use our parameterization as a regularizer in physically-driven shape optimization for CFD purposes~\cite{Baque18}.
-We demonstrate that in both cases our end-to-end differentiable parameterization gives us an edge over state-of-the art algorithms.